Wisembly/AMQPBundle/README.md

 Usage
 -----
+### Concept of "Gates"
+This concept is the whole difference with the Swarrot Bundle : Gates.
+It is a simple value object containing information on the queue / exchange to use for your actions (which connection to use, which queue it should target, which exchange should be used, which routing key, ... and configuration for these, such as should the exchange / queue be declared if not existent, and so on).

+Refer to the configuration reference for more information on what is possible to configure for a "gate".
+Once you have at least one, you can consume from one, or publish to one.
+For that, see below.

 ### Publishing a Message
 You may publish a new message to a gate (access point).
 For that, you should retrieve the services `wisembly.amqp.gates` to fetch the right gate, and then